 Not stand on leading footboard of engine when coupling engine onto or shoving cars.

 When riding footboard of engine, take position outside of rail and not against drawbar.
-Never permit more than two men on leading footboard of engine, and each man must be on separate footboard near outside edge.
+Riding leading footboard of engine is prohibited.
+Riding on footboard between engine and car is prohibited.